pns-solutions/Plant-Nutrient-Control/README.md

 ```shell
 ./fresh-install.sh
 ```
-  if there are problems use the manuel installation in the additional information section
+  if there were not problems, your system should run now.
+Otherwise, use the manuel installation in the **additional information** section

+___

 ## Locations
 Your application should now be accessible from the following locations: